Psychotherapy

 Therapy is not something that is done to you.
 To get the most progress and the quickest results involves you taking an active role.
 This means:

-~ Seeking clarification if you don’t understand something.
+~ Seeking clarification if you don’t understand

 ~ Taking notes in sessions if you find this helpful.

 The good news is that even if these feelings have been buried, they are still there and actually by focusing on them a little at a time, you can move past them.
 Some people worry about the pace of therapy, but you should remember that you are in control of your sessions and you can regulate how quickly material is revealed.
 Adults are encouraged to talk with the therapist about what they want or don't want in therapy.
-Children are often able to tolerate the emotions in therapy because play or games are often used while they are doing the therapy work.

 QUESTIONS TO ASK AFTER SESSION: